 Grace Colbert ('18) believes that teaching can be a means of social justice.
-As an Elementary Education major and Special Education minor in her senior year at UVM, she has gained a variety of meaningful experiences along the path toward her goals, with plenty of support from faculty, mentors and her peers.
+As an Elementary Education major and Special Education minor in her senior year at the University of Vermont, she is gaining a variety of meaningful hands-on experiences along the pathway toward her goals, with plenty of support from faculty, mentors and her peers.

 Why did you choose teaching as a career path?